 We want all of our students to feel success and be recognized for achievement.
-Extra help is a standard part of instruction as needed, and we provide all students with explicit practice in study skills.
-The goal of our learning support program is to provide strategies to students with learning differences while integrating them into our standard program as much as possible.
+Extra help is a standard part of our daily schedule and we provide all students with explicit practice in study skills.
+The goal of our Applewild Center for Learning Support is to provide additional strategies to students with learning differences while integrating them into our standard program as much as possible.

 Partnership With Parents

 Among Applewild’s strengths is how we partner with parents.
-This partnership is particularly powerful for those students who begin to show evidence of learning interferences because early assessment and intervention are key to understanding how to help children learn best.
-If progress does not match innate ability once a student is at Applewild, our Learning Specialist works with both the school and family to identify the areas of interference and then develop strategies and an academic plan, which often includes an outside educational evaluation.
+This partnership is particularly powerful for those students who begin to show evidence of learning interferences—early assessment and intervention are key to understanding how to help children learn best.
+If progress does not match innate ability once a student is at Applewild, our Learning Specialist works with both the school and family to identify the areas of interference and then develop strategies and an academic plan, which may include an outside educational evaluation.

-That evaluation helps identify students' strengths and areas of needed growth and is shared with appropriate school staff so that an effective support plan can be implemented.
-For a particularly gifted student, generally working successfully two or more grade levels ahead, the result may be a plan for acceleration in a specific course or a grade level.
+Such an evaluation can help identify students' strengths and areas of needed growth and is shared with appropriate school staff so that an effective support plan can be implemented.
+For a particularly gifted student generally working successfully two or more grade levels ahead, the result may be a plan for acceleration in a specific course or a grade level.